TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 How to Access FlexFroms From Fluid
 ----------------------------------

-FlexForm settings can be read from within a Fluid template using :html:`{settings}`.
+Flexform settings can be read from within a Fluid template using :html:`{settings}`.